theouterlimitz/AI-Genre-Tagger/README.md

 ### 1. Model Training

-The project uses two separate training scripts:
+The project uses two different training scripts for its two distinct tasks:

 * **Genre Model (`train_custom_model.py`):**
     * Learns from a directory of audio files that you have organized into subfolders by genre (e.g., `/training_data/Pop`, `/training_data/Dubstep`).
-    * Extracts audio features from each file and trains a model to associate those features with your genre labels.
+    * Extracts audio features from each file and trains a **RandomForest classifier** to associate those features with your genre labels.
     * Saves the trained model as `genre_classifier_model.joblib`.

-* **Mood Model (`mood_classifier_trainer.py`):**
+* **Mood Model (`train_mood_nn.py`):**
-    * Learns from a dataset of audio files and corresponding Valence-Arousal data.
+    * Learns from a public dataset of audio files and corresponding Valence-Arousal data.
-    * First, it processes the raw data into four mood quadrants (Happy, Sad, Angry, Calm).
+    * First, it processes the raw data into four mood quadrants (Happy, Sad, Angry, Calm) using `explore_mood_data.py`.
+    * It then uses **oversampling** to create a balanced dataset, preventing model bias.
-    * It then extracts audio features from each file and trains a model to associate those features with the mood labels.
+    * It extracts audio features and trains a **TensorFlow Neural Network** to learn the complex patterns associated with musical moods.
-    * Saves the trained model as `mood_classifier_model.joblib`.
+    * Saves the trained model as `mood_nn_model.keras` and its associated assets.

 ### 2. Music Organization (`music_organizer.py`)